B

 Instructions

-• A few hours prior to making the cookie dough you will want to brown one of the sticks of butter.
 After the butter is finished browning, pour into a small bowl and allow to come to room temperature.
-It does not have to completely re-solidify but it is fine if it does.
+It does not have to completely re-solidify but I find the texture of the cookies better if it does.

 • Add in eggs, one at a time, mixing in completely before adding the next.